Kalbaisakhi: Genesis

-The period of nor'wester formation generally begins in April and lasts until the monsoon establishes itself over Northeast India, although March nor'westers are not unknown.
+The period of kalbaisakhi formation generally begins in April and lasts until the monsoon establishes itself over Northeast India, although March kalbaisakhi are not unknown.
 Based on event descriptions and the meteorological environments involved, these storms can be classified as progressive derechos.
-These storms originate over the Chhotanagpur Plateau between the states of Bihar and Jharkhand.
-They gradually gain strength as they move southeastwards and impact the states of Odisha, West Bengal and Assam with gale-speed winds (often exceeding 100 km/h), torrential rains and hailstorms.
+Kalbaisakhi originate over the Chhotanagpur Plateau between the states of Bihar and Jharkhand.
+They gradually gain strength as they move southeastwards and impact the states of Odisha, West Bengal, and Assam with gale-speed winds (often exceeding 100 km/h), torrential rains, and hailstorms.
 On some occasions, incursion of moist air in these elevated places, when combined with high surface temperatures, causes violent thunderstorms.
-Tornadoes also rarely form if there is enough moisture, convection and heat in the Ganga-Brahmaputra delta such as a tornado hit in Bangladesh's Manikganj district of Dhaka division which became the deadliest tornado in the history.
+Tornadoes also rarely form if there is enough moisture, convection and heat in the Ganges-Brahmaputra Delta; one such tornado killed over a thousand people when it struck Bangladesh in 1989, making it the deadliest tornado in history.

 Effects

-Kalbaisakhi bring destruction by uprooting trees due to gale-winds and waterlogging roads due to heavy rainfall.
+Kalbaisakhi brings destruction by uprooting trees due to gale winds and waterlogging roads due to heavy rainfall.
 It often damages crop by hailstorms.
 However it is extremely helpful for kharif crops like jute, paddy, etc. and give relief after the mid-day heat and give rainfall to the dry soils for the development of the crops.
 Due to global warming, these storms are becoming infrequent and becoming stronger, causing more destruction.